You don’t have to be a “professional” to save a bird’s life!

-Old towels are useful both to corral the bird (if it is mobile) and to cover its head after you’ve captured it to calm it down.
+Old towels are useful both to corral the bird (if it is mobile) and to calm it by covering its head after you’ve captured it.
 Rolled-up towels also help to support the bird in another good-to-have-around item, a sturdy box, or even better because it can be broken down when not in use, a pet carrier.

 Many times, however, you can help the bird without needing to transport it to a rehab facility.